InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-04-09-march-2018-income-report.markdown

 ![March 2018 Income & Profit report income pie chart](/i/income_report/201803income_pie_chart.png)

 This is likely to be the only month where you'll see Matched Betting as the top earner because I've turned my attention to running regular book promotions and this is already seeing an improvement in my online publishing income!
 I have to say that **Matched Betting** is a great way of making some guaranteed money with the bonus that it's tax free!
-If you are interested in giving Matched Betting a go, I'd suggest making use of a site such as [**Odds Monkey**](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} or Profit Accumulator.
-I use [**Odds Monkey**](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} and love how easy it is to track your profit as well as finding bets to place/lay.
+If you are interested in giving Matched Betting a go, I'd suggest making use of a site such as [**Odds Monkey**](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) or Profit Accumulator.
+I use [**Odds Monkey**](http://bit.ly/Odds_Monkey){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) and love how easy it is to track your profit as well as finding bets to place/lay.
 I wrote a bit about Matched Betting in my post [The First 6 Money Makers I've Tried](/posts/first-six-money-makers){:target="_blank"} if you're not sure what it's all about.

 ### EXPENSE REPORT
 Here's how my Side Hustle expenses panned out for March: